varughese/nba-radial-bracket/README.md

 ### Back End
 The flow of the backend is `Scrape` → `Parse` →`Transform`.
 Transforming was the hardest part, but not that bad.
 View the docs [here](https://github.com/varughese/nba-radial-bracket/blob/master/docs/backend.md).

+### Deployment
+This uses Firebase so there is no hosted server.
+This is how the app is able to be hosted on Github Pages.
+Firebase Cloud functions are used to trigger a scrape once a day. `firebase deploy --only functions` deploys the functions specfied in the `functions/index.js` file.

 And don't forget to trust the process.
 The Sixers are gonna win the Finals soon enough.